 One of the things that readers often take issue with in Bellow’s work are the characters, especially the attitudes and behaviour of the central male characters.
-I think the consensus is that they are well-written, but that they are also all pretty much the same, and that becomes tiresome, and that they are, well, mostly unlikeable.
-Now, I almost want to punch myself in the face as I type this, but I must confess that I too struggled with Herzog, the man.
+I think the consensus is that they are well-written, but that they are also all pretty much the same – and that becomes tiresome – and that they are, well, mostly unlikeable.
+Now, I almost want to punch myself as I type this, but I must confess that I too struggled with Herzog, the man.
 I have always rolled my eyes at people who insist on likeable characters, who refuse to read things that feature bad [or flawed] people behaving badly, because, let’s face it, no one is asking you to go for a drink with these characters, you don’t have to rely on them for support in hard times.
-Y’know, Julien Sorel is clearly a self-obsessed cunt, and you wouldn’t invite him over for a pizza and movie night, but I don’t read books in order to make friends with imaginary people.
-Having said that, there is a difference between interesting but possibly a bastard, and whiny and boring.
+Julien Sorel, for example, is clearly a self-obsessed cunt, and you wouldn’t invite him over for a pizza and movie night, but I don’t read books in order to make friends with imaginary people.
+Having said that, there is a difference between interesting, but possibly a bastard, and whiny and boring.
 Whiny and boring isn’t engaging even at a distance.
-Herzog, I’m afraid to say, just kinda got on my nerves after a while.
+Herzog, I’m afraid to say, just kind of got on my nerves after a while.
 He spends almost the entire novel whimpering and I found it hard to swallow.
 So, when I talk about liking a character it is not a moral judgement; what I mean is that I find the character engaging, and in that sense I did not like Moses Herzog.

 Other than Herzog’s whininess the biggest issue I have with this book is how static the narrative is.
 You know how people often complain about books in which nothing happens?
 Well, usually that’s bullshit.
 Stuff does happen in those books, but it tends to be low-key action; there are simply no train crashes and explosions.
 However, as much as it hurts me [again!], I want to say the same of Herzog.
 Nothing happens.
 Thing is, I am not even particularly big on plot, I prefer style and character, but I, y’know, like a soupcon of plot, just a smidgen.
 Plot for me is like salting food; I am not mad for salt, I don’t need trucks-full of the stuff dumping on everything I eat, but I like some; it makes the food tastier.
 Herzog, however, is completely unsalted.
 There is absolutely no narrative momentum and the framing story couldn’t be more banal; and I can’t help thinking that if there had been just a bit of plot the whining introspection would have gone down a lot easier.
 Having said all that, there are times when I think the plotlessness might be a strength of the book.
 In some of Bellow’s other novels the plots are wonky, the books poorly structured, and so instead of doing these things badly Herzog actually avoids them altogether.